What are enzymes and why should you know about them?

 - Superoxide dismutase (SOD) : Protects against free radicals by neutralizing reactive oxygen molecules, important for cell protection and healthy aging.

-Malfunctions in this repair team can lead to an accumulation of cell damage and increase the risk of disease or accelerated aging.
+Malfunctions in this repair force can lead to an accumulation of cell damage and increase the risk of disease or accelerated aging.

 Enzymes in the immune system

 The immune system also relies on enzymes.
-They help identify and neutralize invading pathogens or defective cells.
-They also regulate inflammatory processes and support subsequent healing processes, for example, after an injury.
+They help to recognize and neutralize invading pathogens or defective cells of the body.
+Additionally, they regulate inflammatory processes and support subsequent healing processes, for example, after an injury.

 Example:

-- Lysozyme : Found in saliva and tears, it destroys the cell wall of many bacteria, a kind of first protective barrier.
+- Lysozyme : Found in saliva and tear fluid, for example, and destroys the cell wall of many bacteria, a kind of first protective barrier.

 - Peroxidase : Supports white blood cells in fighting viruses, fungi and bacteria.

-- Caspases : Play a crucial role in the targeted self-destruction (apoptosis) of damaged cells, which frees the immune system from tumor cells or virus-infected cells.
+- Caspases : Play a crucial role in the targeted self-destruction (apoptosis) of damaged cells, thus freeing the immune system from tumor cells or virus-infected cells.

-A balanced immune system is closely linked to the activity of these enzymes.
+A properly functioning immune system is closely linked to the activity of these enzymes.

 Enzymes and their importance for health